Skip To Main Content

 COLD BREW TEA

 To make iced tea without the sun or even a stove, consider cold brew tea.
-This newer method of preparation brews the batch over a period of hours in the refrigerator with no heat at all.
+This method of preparation brews the batch over a period of hours in the refrigerator with no heat at all.
 To prepare cold brew tea, combine a little more than one part tea to one part water in a glass pitcher – i.e., if you’re making an eight-cup pitcher of tea, use ten tea bags, pyramid infusers, or teaspoons of loose tea.
 Let it sit together for at least four hours in the refrigerator so the batch can reach its full flavor.
 To sweeten the batch, add simple sugar to taste once the tea has fully infused.
 Serve over ice, garnished as you like.

-Or, for an even easier option, try one of our most recent Tea Forté tea collections, Cold BrewLiven up your water with caffeine-free, organic herbal botanicals and hints of fruit.
+Or, for an even easier option, try one of our newest Tea Forté innovations, Cold BrewLiven up your water with caffeine-free, organic herbal botanicals and hints of fruit.
 Unlike hot teas, all three Cold Brew blends are specially formulated to brew in cold water.
 Simply add one sachet to cold water, still or sparkling.
 Infuse for 7-10 minutes, longer for more flavor.
 When done, remove the sachet, add ice, and enjoy.
 Choose from three unique Cold Brew blends, Elderflower Rose, Pomegranate Vanilla, and Watermelon Mint.
 Each box contains 15 servings and all three blends are USDA Organic and Kosher Certified.

 Cold Brew tea offers three unique blends for refreshing tea in minutes with no hot water needed.